Since the digital age of information eyes became major human organs. So what if their current

 Oculoscription, or eye-writing, is a writing technique invented by the director of research Jean Lorenceau (CNRS).
 His system uses eye's smooth pursuit movements and screens combined to eye-trackers.
 I realised a partnership with Lorenceau in order to initiate my project, with a prospective and speculative design approach.

-The eye-writing technique isn't innate and the new letter structures conceived for its purpose are unfamiliar with current reading habits.
+The eye-writing technique isn't innate and the new letter structures conceived for its purpose are unfamiliar.
 Therefore, a double learning process was needed.
 This is the Manuel d'oculoscription function's, the eye-writing Manual.
-A program of ocular exercices was conceived as well as a syllabic reading teaching method to get acustomed to new letters.
+I conceived a program of ocular exercices as well as a reading teaching method to get acustomed to new letters.

 research, experience design,